 Rocket solutions also support all of the key display and printer features that your existing applications use—for example, IBM Graphical Data Display Manager (GDDM), 62 x 160 screen size, multiple sessions, and function key mapping.

 With other mainframe terminal emulators, you may need to install and configure software for hundreds or thousands of users who could be spread across multiple sites.
 This means that administrators have to go to every single user’s computer to install and configure the terminal emulator.
 Also, deployment may require the purchase of new hardware which proves to be a headache for the budget and the workload.
 It doesn’t have to be.
 Rocket solutions are

-- Lightweight: We don’t carry the baggage of first-generation emulators, so it’s not just a small footprint, it’s also highly optimized install time and storage requirements.
+- Lightweight: It’s not just a small footprint, it’s highly optimized install time and storage requirements.
 The browser-based emulation download can be as little as 2.5 MB.

 - Flexible: Software can be deployed from any web server (WebSphere, NT, mainframe, iSeries, UNIX) so no additional hardware or software purchases are required.

 - Rich: Now you can take advantage of built-in web capabilities, auto-upgrade functionalities, and centralized deployment and configuration architecture.

 - Easy: Distribution is simple and inexpensive.
 Ideally, this means that users simply click a hyperlink to launch the terminal emulator.

 - Fast: IT personnel don’t have to waste time configuring the new terminal emulator for every single user on every single computer.
 By using a configuration file, there’s nothing required of the user beyond clicking on a hyperlink, which starts the automatic download of a pre-configured client.